tkw1536/ggman/README.md

 While this means placing of repositories needs to touch the disk (and check for existing directories), it results in less directory clutter.

 By default, the first matching directory (in alphanumerical order) is used as opposed to creating a new one.
-If a directory with the exact name exists, this is prefered over a case-insensitive match.
+If a directory with the exact name exists, this is preferred over a case-insensitive match.

 This normalization behavior can be controlled using the `GGNORM` environment variable.
 It has three values: